 A term coined by Dominic Davies of Pink Therapy to include all forms of diversity (including kink, polyamory, LGBT, etc) without the need to add extra letters to LGBT and other acronyms.

 A person with a set of sexual anatomy that doesn’t fit within the labels of female or male (e.g., 47, XXY phenotype, uterus, and penis).
+Note that there are seven different primary and secondary sexual characteristics that are used to assign gender to individuals, and some or all of these may vary, which means that biological sex is by no means a simple binary of male and female.

 A general term for consensual practices and lifestyles falling under the BDSM umbrella - Bondage, Domination, Submission, Sadism, Masochism.